Xovee/latex-cv/README.md

 - If you have any suggestions, contact me at `xovee at ieee.org`

 - See a sample below.
-You can have a look on my CV [here](https://xovee.cn/archive/cv/cv.pdf).
+You can have a look at my personal academic CV [here](https://xovee.cn/archive/cv/cv.pdf).

 ![CV Example](example.png)